sambacha/hardhat-spark/docs/ux/ux.md

-    getterArgs?: any[], // mortar will remove last element in setterArgs array, and send that as getter args, you can overwrite that here expectedValue?: any, // mortar will expect last element of setterArgs to be equal to getterFunc return value deps?: (ContractBinding | Event)[] // define dependencies for setter/getter execution }
+    getterArgs?: any[], // mortar will remove last element in setterArgs array, and send that as getter args, you can overwrite that here expectedValue?: any, // mortar will expect last element of setterArgs to be equal to getterFunc return value deps?: (ContractBinding | Event)[] // define dependencies for setter/getter execution slot?: string, // option if their is no function for read and you need to use `getStorateAt` }
 ): ContractEvent
 ```